 If you do not have UM/UIM coverage in place, you really should.
 The Financial Responsibility and Insurance Committee reported that 82% of uninsured motorists surveyed said they couldn’t afford insurance.
 So, there is a good chance they cannot pay for the damage they cause, either — leaving you to pay the bills.

 UM Coverage is Affordable

 Pricing for uninsured and underinsured motorist coverage varies between states, but is usually much cheaper than liability insurance.
-This website analyzed car insurance rates for UM/UIM in three states.
-The average annual cost for adding UM/UIM to an auto insurance policy was less than $70, which averages less than $6 per month.
+According to the results of one study that analyzed car insurance rates for UM/UIM in three states, the average annual cost for adding UM/UIM to an auto insurance policy was less than $70 – which averages less than $6 per month.
 The the most expensive state was California, where the estimate to add UM/UIM coverage was still only $9.34/month.
 In Illinois, the increase was only $2.50/month.

 And it is well worth it.
 According to the Centers for Disease Control, the average hospital bill for a car accident is over $60,000.
 In California or Arizona, the minimum liability limits of $15,000 only cover a quarter of that amount.
 That’s not counting follow-up or ongoing treatment, prescriptions, or rehabilitation.

 Do You Need a Lawyer?

 If you file a claim on your UM/UIM policy with your insurance company, do you need a lawyer?